eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 {{% notice info %}}
 The JDBC based registry implementation does not support the following features:

-* Registration information can not be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
-Invoking this operation will yield a `501 Not Implemented` response.
+* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, but filtering and sorting are not supported yet, so these parameters will be ignored for now.
 {{% /notice %}}

 ### Managing Credentials